-In April of last year had the opportunity to take a tour of the building and learning the history of Irontek as well.
-I was sold quick as it’s a cool space to work and network with other people and the companies they either started or work for.
+In April of last year had the opportunity to take a tour of the building and learn the history of Irontek as well.
+I was sold quickly as it’s a cool space to work and network with other people and the companies they either started or work for.
 Now that I been a member for year already figured I create a blog post about it.

 Had the opportunity as well to get an Interview with Kari the community manager of Irontek.

 How did Irontek get started?